Dirty Blonde (play): Productions

 The play premiered Off-Broadway at the New York Theatre Workshop on January 10, 2000, running to February 13, 2000.

 The play then opened on Broadway at the Helen Hayes Theatre on May 1, 2000 after previews from April 14 and closed on March 4, 2001 after 352 performances.
 The play was directed by James Lapine, with Shear as Jo/West and Kevin Chamberlin and Bob Stillman.

 Kathy Najimy replaced Shear on January 9, 2001.
 Tom Riis Farrell replaced Chamberlin on July 6, 2000.
 Najimy reprised her role at the Old Globe Theatre in San Diego, California, in July to August 2003, along with original actors Chamberlin and Stillman.

 Shear played the role in London, opening at the Duke of York's Theatre on June 16, 2004.
 Kevin Chamberlin and Bob Stillman reprised their roles also.
 It has been produced in by regional theatres throughout the United States.
 For example, it ran in Chicago in 2011 at the BoHo Theatre.
 The play ran in Los Angeles at the Pasadena Playhouse in 2004, with Shear reprising her role.
+In 2023, Cady Huffman starred in a production at CV Rep, in Cathedral City, California.

 The play is one of the few in Broadway history to have its entire cast nominated for a Tony Award.